chris-fellows/cf-data-locker-mob/README.md

 Comments
 --------
-- Add more security when viewing data items.
-Biometrics, pin etc.
 - UI needs cleaning up.
 - Models for data item views need to be refactored to share code because they're similar.
 - Document image needs functions to show the image full screen.